alexandraback/watch-checkout/Readme.md

 Simple checkout app built using Spring boot framework.
-Application is built in a multistaged docker build and hence can be both build and run by running from root folder.
+Application is built in a multistaged docker build and hence can be both build and run by running docker build and docker run.

 For building fatjar a docker file that compatible with M2 processor is used, i.e. using ARM64 architecture.
 If you are experiencing issues during docker build process replace